ttvi-cse/codewars/training/data-structure/hashing/README.md

 **Answer:** 0(1+alpha) if alpha is constant, we can take constant time in all operator of hash table.
 4. Amortization?
 5. Why we need to rebuilt hash table if we increase m?
+6. Why we use two hash in rolling hashing?